VMware ESXi

 Common Diagnostic Commands

-esxcli hardware health summary get
+esxcli hardware platform get

 # Network connectivity

-vmkping 192.168.1.1
+vmkping -I vmk0 192.168.1.1

-13. PowerCLI Automation
+13. PowerCLI and Automation

 14. Production Environment Best Practices

-- Implement robust backup strategy
+- Implement an independent backup strategy (3-2-1) and test restores quarterly

 Continue Learning